apacheignite/documentation/sql/sql-queries.md

   ]
 }
 [/block]
+Joins between `PARTITIONED` and `REPLICATED` caches always work without any limitations.

+However, if you do a join between at least two `PARTITIONED` data sets, then you must make sure that the keys you are joining on are either **collocated** or you have to enable the non-collocated joins parameter for the query.
+The two types of distributed joins modes are explained further below.

+## Distributed Collocated Joins

 By default, if an SQL join has to be done across a number of Ignite caches, then all the caches have to be collocated.
 Otherwise, you will get an incomplete result at the end of query execution because at the join phase a node uses the data that is available only **locally**.
 Referring to **Picture 1.** below you will see that, first, an SQL query is sent to all the nodes (`Q`) where data, required for a join, is located.
 After that the query is executed right away by every node (`E(Q)`) over the local data set and, finally, the overall execution result is aggregated on the client side (`R`).
 [block:image]
 {